Skip to main content

 The aliyah pushers don't tell you this, just like they don't tell you about the subpar health care in Israel, because like Sabbatians they are so caught up in their false messianism that they don't see reality.
 They are living in a dream whose maintenance requires your participation.
 If your religious life is built on being a Belzer Chassid, you don't need all Jews to be Belzer Chassidim.
 You be it.
 But those whose religious life is built around the Medinah and the redemption that they claim it indicates, need all Jews to join in with them.
 What kind of national redemption is it if most Jews stay in chutz?
 So they hype you up with misrepresentation about the chiyuv of yishuv ha-haaretz, they deceive you about life in Israel, and they fill you with unwarranted guilt.

 And you post signs seeking rooms where your guests can stay for Shabbos.
 And usually you can't find any.
+As for your daughter getting married, pity the fool who makes so-called aliyah.

 Comments